technical-margins/material-margins/docs/en/blog/posts/documentation_invisible.md

 Recognition for technical writers is rare, but deeply rewarding.
 These moments arise where least expected: during an informal discussion where a user mentions the valuable help of a guide, in a conversation with sales teams who have gained confidence thanks to comprehensive documentation, or in the smile of a newcomer who, within a few pages, masters the system effortlessly.

-The benefits extend beyond the end users.
-Internal collaboration benefits too: a developer who shares insights on a feature, or a product team that plans from the start to incorporate our work.
+And Internal collaboration benefits too: a developer who shares insights on a feature, or a product team that plans from the start to incorporate our work.
 Such moments show that our contribution is not only useful but valued.

 Seeing a complex product revealed, becoming accessible and intelligible, offers a unique satisfaction.
 Making the product more usable and accessible to each user means bringing technology to life – making it truly human.